francoisgergaud/3DTerminal/README.md

 }
 ```

-To debug Using VSCode, as Delve cannot be used in interqctive mode, the headless mode is used:
+To debug Using VSCode, as Delve cannot be used in interactive mode, the headless mode is used:
 ```dlv debug --headless --listen=:2345 --log --api-version=2```
 Then the following remote-launch configuration is used:
 ```